Screwygosling/Analysis-of-Algorithms/README.md

 ## This is in compliance with our Analysis of Algorithms project

-### Below are the snippets of code, a link to a recording of the terminal upon running it, and a brief explanation of how each data structure operates
+### Below is: a link to a recording of the terminal upon running it, and a brief explanation of how each data structure operates

 # Linked Lists